zysensmile/zysensmile.github.io/_pages/about.md

 ---

 <p align="left">
 I am currently a Research Fellow in the College of Computing and Data Science at the Nanyang Technological University (NTU), Singapore, and also with the National Centre for Research in Digital Trust (Digital Trust Centre (DTC)), Singapore, working with <a href="https://personal.ntu.edu.sg/kwokyan.lam/">Prof. Kwok-Yan Lam</a>.
-My research interests include Human-AI Dialogue System, Conversational Recommender System, Natural Language Processing, Knowledge Graphs, Large Language Models, and AI Safety.
 </p>

 <p align="left">
 Prior to that, I obtained my Ph.D. degree in the School of Computer Science and Engineering at Sun Yat-sen University, advised by <a href="http://www.linliang.net/">Prof. Liang Lin</a> in <a href="https://www.sysu-hcp.net/home/">HCP-I2 Lab</a>.
 I also possess a wealth of experience in the corporate world.
 Concretely, I have ever interned at <a href="https://www.huawei.com/cn/?ic_medium=direct&ic_source=surlent">Huawei</a>, worked at <a href="https://www.tencent.com/en-us/">Tencent</a>, and served as a senior technical consultant at <a href="https://www.sensetime.com/en">SenseTime</a>.
 </p>

+<font face="Helvetica" color="Cadetblue" size=5pt >Research Interests<strong></strong></font>
+<p>Human-AI Dialogue System, Conversational Recommender System, Natural Language Processing, Knowledge Graphs, Large Language Models, and AI Safety.</p>

 <font face="Helvetica" color="Cadetblue" size=5pt ><strong>Latest News</strong></font>
 <p align="left">Sep, 2024 &ensp; 🚀 One paper "HiCore" is accepted by EMNLP'24.</p>